-This is a bit of a niche interest for the local readers of Bangor.
+This is a bit of a niche interest for the local readers of Bangor in Northern Ireland.
 At the same time, Fanfan chose this stop in Saint Gallen without knowing anything about the local history and relevance with Bangor.
 “Who’s Saint Gall?”.
 As she was otherwise drawn by the extreme beauty of the “world’s oldest library” found next to the central Cathedral.
 It was really just a happy coincidence.

 So, Saint Gallen is named after a former monk from Bangor, who jumped on a boat leaving our coastline (joined by Saint Columbanus and others) as they began setting up various Christian monasteries throughout Europe.
 And the now Swiss town of Saint Gallen is where Saint Gall finally retired to hang out with a friendly bear in the woods.
 Or something along those lines.
 (We cover the journey in full in our From Bangor to Bobbio article).